-COURSE FORMAT: This course is an on-campus/in-person course that will be completed synchronously one week at a time.
+COURSE FORMAT: This course is a fully online course that will be completed synchronously one week at a time.
 Students are expected to engage through attendance, participation in classroom discussions, and the completion of assignments, worksheets, reflections, and quizzes.
 The instructor will take attendance daily and utilize Canvas Analytics to ensure that students are engaged with the course material each week.

-Before posting/interacting in this format, be sure to familiarize yourself with the Course Resources, Classroom Agreements, Canvas course layout, and Assignment Drop-Box.
-All of these items can be accessed directly from the course's Home Page on Canvas.
+Before posting/interacting in this format, be sure to familiarize yourself with the "Start Here" page, Classroom Agreements, Canvas course module layout, and Assignment Drop-Box.
 Students should also be sure to follow the directions of each week's module closely.
-Do not rely on the Canvas Calendar to indicate what is due for this course.
+Do not rely on the CanvasCalendar to indicate what is due for this course.
 Doing this will mean that you miss a large chunk of the material for this course.